jorgeacunam/jorgeacunam.github.io/_talks/INFORMS_HEALTH_2021.md

 inline: true
 ---

-INFORMS Healthcare at MIT: `Mergers and Competition in Healthcare Markets: A Key to Affordable Care`.
+INFORMS Healthcare: `Mergers and Competition in Healthcare Markets: A Key to Affordable Care`.